arobson/consequent/README.md

 }
 ```

-> Note: the actor property will be a clone of the latest snapshot without the events applied.
+> Note: in the event of an error, the state property will be a clone of the latest snapshot without the events applied.

 ## Documentation